GabCoolDude/School.md/Lycée/Anglais/Chapter 1/Prétérit simple.md

 On peut l'utiliser quand on raconte une histoire.

 Ex: It was midnight.
 The car arrived.
-My parents
+My parents…